CivityNL/civity-docs-edit/0_dataplatform_user_DCAT.md

 DCAT stands for "Data Cataolg Vocabulary," which provides a standard that allows for interoperability between data-catalogs.

-By conforming to the DCAT-Standard, datasets may be automatically registered in the National Open Data Register: [Data Overheid Nederland](https://www.data.overheid.nl).
+By conforming to the DCAT-Standard, datasets may be automatically registered in the National Open Data Register: <a href="https://data.overheid.nl/" target="_blank" rel="noreferrer noopener">Data Overheid Nederland.</a>